ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_3.md

 ## *Description*: Enhanced Bronze layer logical data model for Zoom Platform Analytics System with advanced data governance, quality controls, and retention policies
 ## *Version*: 3
 ## *Updated on*: 2024-12-19
-## *Changes*: Added data quality validation fields, enhanced audit capabilities with comprehensive tracking, implemented data retention policies, improved PII classification with granular categories, added data lineage tracking enhancements, and included data masking recommendations
+## *Changes*: Changed table naming convention from Bz_ to Bronze_ prefix for better readability and clarity
-## *Reason*: To improve data governance compliance, enhance data quality monitoring, implement comprehensive audit trails, and support advanced analytics requirements while maintaining regulatory compliance
+## *Reason*: To improve table naming consistency and make the model more intuitive for stakeholders
 _____________________________________________

 # Bronze Layer Logical Data Model - Zoom Platform Analytics System